EnnioWolsink/updater/README.md

 This project requires PHP 5.3+.
 All external libraries can be installed using Composer:

-    $ composer install # Install all dependencies to your machine
+    $ php composer.phar install # Install all dependencies to your machine

+Remember to periodically run the following command to update vendor software:

+    $ php composer.phar update

 ### Tests